chennoju18/invoice-tracker/README.md

-> 📌 **Project Summary:** Upload invoices → extract amount, vendor, and due date using OCR + NLP → track them in calendar view and get email reminders.
+> 📌 **Project Summary:** Upload invoices → extract amount, vendor, and due dte using OCR + NLP → track them in calendar view and get email reminders.

 # 📄 Invoice Scanner + Payment Tracker

-A full-stack app that allows users to upload invoices (image or PDF), extract key data (vendor, amount, due date) using OCR and NLP, track them on a calendar, and get email reminders before due dates.
+A full-stack app that allows users to upload invoices (image or PDF), extract key data (vendor, amount, due date) using OCR and NLP, track them on a calender, and get email reminders before due dates.

 ---